Mesmaroth/discord-AkephalosBot/README.md

   - `setchannel [Channel Name]`: Sets the preferred channel to annouce live streams
   - `notify`: Enable/Disable notifications for when someone goes live
   - `purge [Amount]`: Deletes the specified amount of starting from the most recent message
-  - `purge [username] [Amount]`: Deletes the specified amount of messages from the specified user.
+  - `purge [Username] [Amount]`: Deletes the specified amount of messages from the specified user.
 Amount is optional

  ### General Commands
   - `help`: Display's help prompt